PySisyphe/Sisyphe/readme.md

 **PySisyphe may trigger false alerts from antivirus software, particularly on the Windows platform (e.g., Avast One).
 If this happens, be sure to add PySisyphe.exe to the list of trusted software.**

-On the Windows 11 platform, the terminal (i.e. the console) remains visible in the taskbar.
+On the Windows 11 platform, the terminal (i.e. console) remains visible in the taskbar.
 If you would prefer it to be hidden, simply change the default terminal application.

 	- click the Start button,
 	- open Windows Terminal application,